MHUS25/GIVEit-frontend/README.md

 ## Our learning documentation
 - [Here](https://trello.com/b/fCE5cFQb/giveit) is our card wall for the project
 - [Here](https://github.com/MugeHasilci/GIVEit-frontend/wiki) is our learning log that we updated each day.
-- [Here](https://medium.com/giveit-blog) is our blog that we updated with regular posts.

 ## Installing and running the app locally